 We first perform a simulation with full calibration on a fullyexcited trajectory.
 Note that the perturbations added to initial calibration are similar or larger than real-world situations.
 For example, the perturbations to IMU scale scalars can be as large as 0.02, which is even larger than the real world results (see Fig. 14).
 The perturbations to each component of camera translation can be as large as 2.5 cm, which is also challenging.
-The trajectory, shown in the left of Figure 2, is designed based on tum_corridor sequence of TUM visual-inertial dataset with full excitation of all 6 axes and provides a realistic 3D hand-held motion [57].
-From the results shown in Figure 3, the estimation errors and 3σ bounds for the calibration parameters (including imu22{ \mathbf{D}{w6} , \mathbf{D}{a6} , ${}{a}^{I}\mathbf{R}$, \mathbf{T}{a9} and radtan) can converge quite nicely, verifying that the analysis for general motions holds true.
+The trajectory, shown in the left of Fig. 2, is designed based on tum_corridor sequence of TUM visual-inertial dataset with full excitation of all 6 axes and provides a realistic 3D hand-held motion [48].
+From the results shown in Fig. 3, the estimation errors and 3σ bounds for the calibration parameters (including imu22{ \mathbf{D}{w6} , \mathbf{D}{a6} , ${}^{I}{a}\mathbf{R}$, \mathbf{T}{g9} and radtan) can converge quite nicely, verifying that the analysis for general motions holds true.
 We plot results from six different realizations of the initial calibration guesses based on the specified priors, and it is clear that the estimates for all these calibration parameters are able to converge from different initial guesses to near the ground truth.
 Each parameter is able to "gain" information since their 3σ bounds shrink.
-These
+These results verify our Lemma 1 that all these calibration parameters are observable given a fully-excited motion.